Arc-Computer/arc-memory/README.md

 1. Your knowledge graph becomes more valuable with each commit, PR, and issue
 2. Causal relationships become more comprehensive as the graph evolves
-3. PR reviews become more efficient with rich contextual information
+3. Code reviews become more efficient with rich contextual information
 4. Decision trails become richer and more insightful
+5. Developer onboarding accelerates as knowledge is preserved and accessible

-This creates a reinforcing flywheel where each component makes the others more powerful.
+This creates a reinforcing flywheel where each component makes the others more powerful, and your codebase becomes increasingly self-documenting.

 ## Telemetry